Abdullah-Mar/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script that print the absolute path name of the current working directory
+ script that creates a directory named my_first_directory in the /tmp/ directory